 Location: 23 North Main Street / School Street

 Architect: William J J Chase

 Contractor: Knox Brothers Lumber Company

 Description: The building faces northeast and is a two story red colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Watkinsville.
 The northeast front has a slightly projecting concrete center section with recessed entrance on the first story and three large windows on the second story.
 The east and west sections are recessed.
 A narrow horizontal band runs between the floors.
 The roof line is flat.
 An addition was constructed in 1998 extending the building southwards.
 The architect was Brittain Thompson Bray Brown Inc. and the contractor was Salloun Construction Company, Inc.

 Photos taken 2013